PybloBenavides/pablobenavides.site/content/first_talk.md

 If you are in a similar situation this is what I recommend: <br>
 	1. Reherse the talk several times at home, I had precious help from my girlfriend.
 She was student-professor when she studied Medicine.
 She helped me make my "speech" much shorter, going straight to the point of each of the slides, cutting out every unnecessary word. <br>
-	2. Set the objectives of the talk early, so that people and you are not be dissapointed with the result. <br>
+	2. Set the objectives of the talk early, so that people know if they are in the right place. <br>
 	3. Go for a talk instead of explaining the code.
 Code reading can get very boring very fast.
 	If you think you have to explain the code **Don't do live demos!**<br>
 	4. Have really nice interviewers as I did.
 Paloma ( in the background ) and Marta helped me a lot to prepare the talk, meeting a couple times to discuss the topic, dates etc, they made the flyer and spread the word about the talk.
 Marta also did one of the greatest presentations I have ever seen for which I am very greatful. <br>